 After a long moment, she faced the coronal again and said, “Aye coronal, I’ll lend a hand.
 And a bushel of herbs if that’s what it takes.”

-The coronal gave a smile and in a warm voice he said, “Thank you, Miss Shepherd.
-Though I’m afraid his condition is more then serious enough then a few herds.”
+The coronal gave a smile and in a warm voice, he said, “Thank you, Miss Shepherd.
+Though I’m afraid his condition is more than serious enough then a few herds.”

 Katie’s eyes went to the stairs, “Well I better get started then.
 Coronal.”
 She’d made a final curtsey, as the coronal had returned the gesture with a small bow.

 “Farewell Ms. Shepherd.
 If you or any of your family need anything, don’t hesitate to ask for my aid.”

 After the coronal left the house, Katie grabbed a select amount of herbs from her purse and went upstairs towards Daniel’s old room.
 She took a long breath and went inside.
 She saw her aunt placing a blanket on a pale body.
 After an embrace from her aunt, Katie looked down upon the comatose man.
 He was half naked from the waist up, a heavy blanket was placed on his lower half to covered his nakedness, his heavily muscled body was covered in blood stained bandages.
 His black hair was scattered all over his face, a long newly placed scar drew her attention to his right eye.
 Katie then asked,